CFM Monitoring between CE and PE Devices

 show oam ethernet connectivity-fault- management mep-database remote-mep (Action Profile Event)

-In Release 16.1R2 and later, you can configure Junos OS to send the sender ID TLV along with the packets.
-The sender ID TLV is an optional TLV that is sent in continuity check messages (CCMs), loopback messages, and Link Trace Messages (LTMs), as specified in the IEEE 802.1ag standard.
-The sender ID TLV contains the chassis ID, which is the unique, CFM-based MAC address of the device, and the management IP address, which is an IPv4 or an IPv6 address.
+You can configure Junos OS to send the Sender ID TLV along with the packets.
+The Sender ID TLV is an optional TLV that is sent in continuity check messages (CCMs), loopback messages, and Link Trace Messages (LTMs), as specified in the IEEE 802.1ag standard.
+The Sender ID TLV contains the chassis ID, which is the unique, CFM-based MAC address of the device, and the management IP address, which is an IPv4 or an IPv6 address.

 whether or not the TLV contains the chassis ID information.
 The possible